UPPMAX/UPPMAX-documentation/docs/getting_started/login_bianca.md

 ```
 2. Login

-Bianca is accessible from all SUNET IP addresses, i.e. all Swedish university networks.
-It is generally NOT accessible from other networks.
-Use your university's VPN if needed.

 The login procedure requires you to pass two separate authentication mechanisms (automatically connected together).
 The first one logs you into the general Bianca login node (which we call the jumphost).
 This is the step that requires two factor authentication.
 You will then be automatically redirected to your project's private login node, where you will get a new password prompt (unless you set up ssh-keys).